NC schools to open for in-person learning; Watauga's 2x3 plan: Two days at school, three days remote each week

 The state is providing at least five reusable face coverings for each student, teacher and staff member.
 In June, the state provided packs of personal protective equipment to schools that included a two-month supply of thermometers, surgical masks, face shields and gowns for school nurses and delegated staff who provide health care to students.

-The state also recommended that schools implement other safety precautions such as one-way hallways and entrances; ensuring students are in small groups; eating lunch in the classroom if the cafeteria won’t allow for social distancing; and suspending large group activities like assemblies.
+The state also recommended that schools implement other safety precautions such as one-way hallways and entrances; ensuring students are in small groups; eating lunch in the classroom if the cafeteria won’t allow for social distancing; and suspending large group activities such as assemblies.

 Schools will also be expected to conduct symptom screening (including temperature checks); establish a process and dedicated space for people who are ill to isolate and have transportation plans for ill students; sanitize high-touch surfaces in the school and transportation vehicles regularly; require frequent hand washing throughout the school day; provide hand sanitizer at entrances and in every classroom; limit nonessential visitors and activities involving external groups; and discontinue use of self-service food or beverage distribution.